nginxinc/crossplane/README.rst

 .. note::

-   If this is an ``include`` directive, an ``"includes"`` value will be used that holds an Array of paths to the configs that are included by this directive.
+   If this is an ``include`` directive, an ``"includes"`` value will be used that holds an Array of indices of the configs that are included by this directive.

    If this is a block directive, a ``"block"`` value will be used that holds an Array of more Directive Objects that define the block context.